 10. Bram Stocker’s Dracula (1992)

 Although only obtaining a short amount of screen time, Monica Bellucci irradiates the viewer with her performance as one of Dracula’s brides in the Francis Ford Coppola film adaption of Bram Stocker’s classic novel.
 A dark and suspenseful horror fiction, treated with great delicacy and lusciousness.
-A fantastic portrayal of the story of the famous Transylvanian lord of evil, with its compelling cinematography and convincing performances that will seriously give you chills to the bone, if you keep in mind its 15 years of existence.
-Bellucci truly brings out the most unholy and frightening sensuality, that quickly puts a spell on her fictional pray, as much as us.
+A fantastic portrayal of the story of the famous Transylvanian lord of evil, with its compelling cinematography and convincing performances that will seriously give you chills to the bone.
+Bellucci truly brings out the most unholy and frightening sensuality that quickly puts a spell on her fictional pray, as much as us.

 9. The Matrix Reloaded (2003)